No. Updating your areas served alone doesn't directly improve where your business ranks on Google Maps or in local search results.

 Profile completeness contributes to your rankings, but it works alongside your reviews and website, not in place of them.
 Accurate primary and secondary categories, a complete service list, updated hours, consistent business information, and current photos all support your visibility.
 Think of it as the foundation everything else builds on.

 Setting accurate service areas is still the right thing to do.
-It improves profile completeness, helps customers understand your coverage area, and ensures the map on your profile reflects where you actually work.
-Some listing platforms and citation tools also allow service area information to be included.
-Where supported, keeping it accurate and consistent can improve clarity for customers, though its SEO impact is likely limited compared with core business data like your name, address, phone number, categories, reviews, and website content.
+It improves profile completeness, helps customers understand your coverage area, and keeps the map on your profile honest about where you actually work.

 For a full breakdown of how to set up your service areas correctly, choose between cities, counties, and ZIP codes, and manage your profile within franchise territory rules, visit the complete guide: How to Choose Your Service Areas for Google Business Profile